-Does this sound familiar to you?
-It should, for this has been the standard interpretation for most of church history.
-But there are two fatal flaws with this conclusion.
+This has been the standard interpretation for most of church history.
+But there are two flaws with this interpretation.
 First, it assumes that Jesus was exaggerating and Jesus never exaggerated.
-Preachers sometimes exaggerate to make a point but Jesus always meant what He said and said what He meant.
+Preachers sometimes exaggerate but Jesus always meant what he said and said what he meant.
 He is Truth personified.
-It is inconceivable that He would play with words for the crude purpose of ramming home a lesson.
-When Jesus spoke in parables He did so to conceal truths, not to stretch them (Mt 13:13).
-In any case, the passage above is not part of a parable.
-The context is the Sermon on the Mount and Jesus has just been speaking about anger and lust.
-His language is plain because the issues are serious.
-There is nothing metaphorical about His choice of words.
+It is inconceivable that he would play with words for the crude purpose of ramming home a lesson.

 The second flaw with this interpretation is that it suggests we can do stuff to save ourselves from hell.
-Maybe we don’t have to self-amputate, but we can do things like confess, abstain, renounce and what have you.
+Maybe we don’t have to self-amputate, but we can do things like confess, abstain, renounce and so forth.
 There’s nothing wrong with these things; the error comes in thinking we can save ourselves by doing them.
-No doubt it is better to enter eternal life handicapped than for your whole body to go to hell.
-But it does not follow that you can do things to earn eternal life.
+There is nothing you can do to earn eternal life.

 Was Jesus speaking literally?

-Most people think Jesus was speaking figuratively because they cannot conceive for a second that He meant what He said.
-But what if He did?
-Does it then follow that He actually wants us to chop off our hands?
+Most people think Jesus was speaking figuratively because they cannot conceive for a second that he meant what he said.
+But what if he did?
+Does it follow that he actually wants us to chop off our hands?
 Of course not!
 We are sanctified by the blood of the Lamb, not our severed limbs (Heb 10:29).
-Self-mutilation does nothing to deal with sin for sin is conceived in the heart not the hand (Mt 5:28).
+Self-mutilation does nothing to deal with sin for sin is conceived in the heart not the hand (Matt 5:28).
 Besides, if you chop one hand off you’re left with another.
 You can still sin!

-It is hard for some Christians to grasp the idea that Jesus could preach both grace and law without confusing the two, but He did.
+It is hard for some Christians to grasp the idea that Jesus could preach both grace and law without confusing the two, but he did.
 Jesus is the perfect physician.
 He knows exactly what medicine you need.
 If you’re broken and hurting you’ll get grace, but if you’re self-righteous and religious you’ll get law.
-A self-righteous person is one who thinks he can impress God with his religious performance.
-The only language he understands is law.
-He says, “all these commands I have kept from my youth, what else do I lack?”
-And Jesus responds, “Okay, you asked for it, here it is – receive some more law.”

 Why preach the law?